-The criteria for the two listings that this retrospective summit relocation affects are:
+The criteria for the list this summit relocation affects are:

 |Extract from the Ordnance Survey 1:25,000 Explorer map|